-Can cause severe personal injury or death.

-Generator sets must be installed, certified, and operated by trained and experienced person in accordance with the installation instructions and all applicable codes.
+Improper installations can cause equipment damage, severe personal injury, or death and therefore all installations must be conducted by a trained and experienced person in accordance with the installation instructions and all applicable codes.

-2.1 About This Manual
+2.1 About this Manual

 This is the Operator Manual for the generator set or sets listed on the front cover.
 Each operator should study this manual carefully and observe all of its instructions and safety precautions.
 Keep this manual readily available for reference.